mharrend/docker-nginx-ssl-proxy/README.md

 Notes:
 * Only proxying to servers listening on localhost port / sitting on the same host is implemented, since http connections to non-localhost machines can be a security flaw.

+## Data volume
+* For a better customisation a data volume is added which will be mapped to the /etc/nginx/sites-enabled folder.
+* E.g. you can place your server certificates there to make them available to the docker container.

 ## More details
 * Use of NGinx alpine image to reduce image size.
 * The /etc/nginx/sites-enabled/default file will contain: